 Most queries can be answered from the website datasets or supporting methods documents.
 Other data not published on the web may be available on request by emailing email@example.com.
 These requests may be chargeable depending on specific requirements.
 Metadata describing the limitations of the data for more detailed tables are provided with each individual request.
 Any additional enquires regarding the families and households estimates can be made by emailing firstname.lastname@example.org.

 How we review and maintain the data

-Future revisions to the families and households estimates may be required to reflect occasional or post-census revisions to the national mid-year population estimates that impact upon the weighting used for the LFS.
+Future revisions to the families and households estimates may be required to reflect occasional or post-census revisions to the national mid-year population estimates that impact upon the weighting used for the Labour Force Survey (LFS).
 This is in line with the ONS revision policy for population statistics.Back to table of contents

 Why the Labour Force Survey is used for this publication

 The data are produced using the Labour Force Survey (LFS).
 When deciding the best source of data to use for the Families and households publication, we considered using the LFS, the Annual Population Survey (APS), the General Lifestyle Survey (GLF) and the Integrated Household Survey (IHS).
 Both the GLF and the IHS have since ceased production.